plokhotnyuk/jsoniter-scala/README.md

 implicit val codec: JsonValueCodec[User] = JsonCodecMaker.make[User](CodecMakerConfig)
 ```

 That's it!
-You have generated an instance of `com.github.plokhotnyuk.jsoniter_scala.core.JsonValueCodec`.

-Now you can use it for parsing and serialization:
+You have generated an instance of codec, and now you can use it for parsing and serialization:

 ```scala
 val user = readFromArray("""{"name":"John","devices":[{"id":1,"model":"HTC One X"}]}""".getBytes("UTF-8"))